-Butte Trail Santa Rosa Trail is a 5.2 mile moderately trafficked loop trail located near Camarillo, CA that offers scenic views and is rated as moderate.
+Butte Trail Santa Rosa Trail is a 5.2 mile moderately trafficked loop trail located near Camarillo, California that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Butte Trail / Santa Rosa Trail is a 4.5 mile loop trail located near Camarillo, California.
 The trail is primarily used for mountain biking and is accessible year-round.